magento/devdocs/src/guides/v2.3/config-guide/cli/config-cli-subcommands-catalog-sync.md

 ## Sync catalog data

-To use the catalog sync command, you must have an [API key and a SaaS Data Space configured](https://docs.magento.com/user-guide/system/saas.html).
+To synchronize catalog data, you must have an [API key and a SaaS Data Space configured](https://docs.magento.com/user-guide/system/saas.html).
 If you do not have an API key and have not configured a SaaS Data Space, you can still reindex product data but that data will not be exported to Commerce services.

-The command used to sync catalog data is part of the `magento/saas-export` package.
+The `saascatalog:resync` command is part of the `magento/saas-export` package.
 See [Install and configure Product Recommendations]({{ site.baseurl }}/recommendations/install-configure.html) for more information.

 See the [user guide](https://docs.magento.com/user-guide/system/catalog-sync.html) to learn how to use the Catalog Sync dashboard in the Admin UI to observe and manage the Commerce to SaaS syncing process.